• Skip to primary navigation

 Here’s a list of the museums that offer free entry:

-Make sure you check the day before you go as sometimes, they swap the days around or may have special exhibitions.
+Like with most attractions in Mexico be sure to check the day before you go as sometimes, they swap the days around or have special exhibitions.
 Timing is the essence, especially if you only have one day in Mexico City.

 💡Smart Travel Tip